bishawjitsaha/SideHustler/README.md

 - Images and signup/login are hosted on Firebase
 - Link can be found on submission in server/.env
 - Anything you edit on localhost will show up on the Vercel deployment

+# RUN IT LOCALLY
+Open two terminals in the root directory
+Make sure the .env files are present in both the client/ and server/
+- Terminal One:
+    - cd /server/
+    - npm i
+    - npm run seed
+    - npm start
+- Terminal Two:
+    - cd /client/
+    - npm i
+    - num run dev

+Enjoy.